 Immunoglobulin A–Associated Vasculitis

-A rash of reddish purple bumps and spots on the lower legs is usually the first symptom, followed by joint aches, digestive upset, and kidney malfunction.
+A rash of reddish purple bumps and spots on the lower legs is usually the first symptom, followed by fever, joint aches, digestive upset, and kidney malfunction.

 Biopsy of the affected skin can confirm the diagnosis.

 Corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.

 Immunoglobulin A–associated vasculitis usually affects children aged 3 to 15 but can occur at any age.
 It may develop when the immune system responds abnormally to an infection or something else.
 It may be triggered by viruses that cause upper respiratory infections, drugs, foods, immunizations, or insect bites.
 The inflammation typically occurs in blood vessels in the skin, but blood vessels in the intestine and kidney may also become inflamed.

 A rash of small spots that look like bruises or reddish purple bumps (purpura) appear on the feet, legs, and, occasionally, the trunk and arms.
 The rash may at first look like hives that have lumped together.
 After a few days or weeks, new spots and bumps may appear, sometimes on the trunk too.
 Most children also have a fever and achy, tender, and swollen joints, including the ankles, knees, hips, wrists, and elbows.